HealthByRo/aa-stripe/README.rst

 In case there is more pending webhooks than specified in the ``STRIPE_PENDING_WEBHOOKS_THRESHOLD`` variable in your settings (default: ``20``), an email to project admins will be sent with ids of the pending events, and also the command will fail raising an exception, so if you have some kind of error tracking service configured on your servers (for example: `Sentry <https://sentry.io>`_), you will be notified.
 Also if ``ENV_PREFIX`` is specified in your settings file, it will be included in the email to admins to indicate on which server the fail occurred.

+By default the site used in the ``check_pending_webhooks`` command is the first ``django.contrib.sites.models.Site`` object from the database, but in case you need to use some other site, please use the ``--site`` parameter to pass your site's id.

 Support
 =======
 * Django 1.11